prathamesh-dukare/Text-Utils/README.md

-# Getting Started with Create React App
+# Text Utils React App

 ## Your Go To solution to format your text the way you want.